joha546/Ml-bot/README.md

   ```

 - OpenAI account with API key.
 Get your API key from [OpenAI](https://beta.openai.com/signup/) and replace `Constants.API_KEY` in the `Constants.py` file with your key.
+- Here I haven't uploaded Constants.py due to restriction that I can public key.
+You can configure by your own

 ### Running the Application